Everyone I Have Ever Slept With 1963–1995: History

 Emin calls Everyone I Have Ever Slept With 1963–1995 "my tent" or "the tent" and considers it one of her two "seminal pieces", the other being My Bed; she has described both as "seminal, fantastic and amazing work".

 Everyone I Have Ever Slept With 1963–1995 was a tent appliquéd with the 102 names of the people with whom she had slept as of 1995.
 The title is often misinterpreted as a euphemism for sexual partners, but was in fact intended more inclusively:

 The names include family, friends, drinking partners, lovers and even two numbered foetuses.
-The name of Emin's ex-boyfriend Billy Childish could be seen prominently through the tent opening, as could the particularly curious name of Roberto Navikas.
-The tent was square and blue; its shape was reminiscent of the Shell Grotto, Margate, with which Emin was very familiar from childhood; on the tent's floor was the text, "With myself, always myself, never forgetting".
+The name of Emin's ex-boyfriend Billy Childish could be seen prominently through the tent opening, as could "Roberto Navikas", a misspelling of Roberto Navickas, who Emin had encountered whilst at Maidstone College of Art.
+The tent itself was square and blue; the shape reminiscent of the Shell Grotto, Margate, with which Emin was very familiar from childhood; on the tent's floor was the text, "With myself, always myself, never forgetting".

+In a 2004 interview, Emin discussed her intent, stating it was about "abortion, rape, teenage sex, abuse and poverty".
+Emin shared her belief that people walked into the tent expecting to learn about her sexual partners but left thinking about "who they’ve slept with, who they’ve been intimate with, who they’ve loved, who’s hurt them, who abused them, who raped them."

 The work was created during a relationship she had in the mid-1990s with Carl Freedman, who had been an early friend of, and collaborator with, Damien Hirst, and who had co-curated seminal Britart shows, such as Modern Medicine and Gambler.
 In 1995, Freedman curated the show Minky Manky at the South London Gallery, where the tent was first shown.
 At that time Emin had not achieved the level of fame she later did, and was mainly known in art circles; she was fortunate to be able to exhibit alongside better-known artists such as Hirst, Gilbert and George and Sarah Lucas.
 Emin described the genesis of the work, which turned out unexpectedly to be the show's highlight:

 At that time Emin refused to sell work directly to Charles Saatchi because she disapproved of his advertising work for Margaret Thatcher, whom she accused of "crimes against humanity".
 Instead Saatchi bought it on the secondary market from a private dealer, Eric Franck, at a premium price of £40,000.
 Emin had originally sold it for £12,000.
 She reconciled with Saatchi in 1999.
 Art world gossip in 2001 was that Saatchi had been offered £300,000 for it; Emin's comment on this was, "He won't resell, but the art is his.
 He can do what he likes with it."

 Saatchi exhibited the tent in the 1997 Sensation exhibition at the Royal Academy in London, and at the later staging of the exhibition at the Brooklyn Museum of Art in New York, on Chris Ofili's The Holy Virgin Mary.